shekibobo/symbolizify/README.md

 # Symbolizify

-TODO: Write a gem description
+Converts the given string to a symbol-style symbol.

 ## Installation